 A life-long resident of West Michigan, my growing-up years were shaped through faith, family, and athletics.
 After high school, I trekked north to Michigan’s Upper Peninsula where I earned an Electrical Engineering degree from Michigan Technological University.
 Shortly thereafter, I wandered back to the warmer climes of Grand Rapids to get married and begin my engineering career.

 While happy and successful, I sensed engineering may not be my terminal profession.
 As our family grew, my wife and I were invited into lay-leadership roles in our church.
-These roles sparked a theological curiosity, which when coupled with my affinity for learning landed me in a distance program with Liberty Theological Seminary.
-Just prior to earning an M.A. in Religion from Liberty, my sense about my engineering future proved true when I was asked to join our church staff.
+These roles sparked a theological curiosity, which when coupled with my affinity for learning landed me in a seminary level distance education program.
+Just prior to earning a Master of Arts in Religion, my sense about my engineering future seemed to be validated when I was asked to join our church staff.
 I served there for 10 years in a blended role of administration and ministry work.

 Then, similar to my previous premonition, I felt God preparing me for another occupational move.
-This time He placed me at Calvin Theological Seminary where I currently serve out of the Technology department.
+This time He placed me at Calvin Theological Seminary where I served in various capacities for four years.
+Currently, I am back working as an engineer which I have once again found enjoyable and fulfilling.
+Perhaps I will finish my professional days back where I started?

-Specific to meaningful contribution, I welcome the opportunity to converse about strategies and practices for ministering to men, church administration, or collaborating on writing projects.
-I’m also game for a casual chat about most anything over a freshly brewed, strong cup of coffee.
+I welcome the opportunity to converse about pretty much anything over a freshly brewed, strong cup of coffee.
 The sidebar of this page has writing projects I’ve worked on as well as samples of my teaching.
-And of course there’s the blog portion of this site where I welcome you to join me in thinking about God in the common places of life.
-Please visit my ‘Contact’ page if you’d like to connect.
+And of course there’s the blog and poetry section of this site where I welcome you to join me in thinking about God in the common places of life.
+Please visit my Contact page if you’d like to connect.